Permaculture Design Certification: Part 1

 08:00 – 10:00 pm Satsang: meditation, chanting and lecture

 The core instructors have been in collaboration for a decade.
 They each design ecological gardens and teach permaculture together at the Regenerative Design Institute in Bolinas, CA.

 Arrival and Departure

-Arrival: The course will begin at 7pm on the first Date of the course with an Ashram Orientation followed by Satsang at 8pm.
+Arrival: Check-in time begins at 2AM on the first date listed above.
+The course will begin with an orientation at 7pm on the first Date of the course with an Ashram Orientation followed by Satsang at 8pm.